 - See also the postscript in Letter 2156 to Modest Tchaikovsky from Kamenka on 8/20 November 1882: "I am very curious about your Guitry", which suggests that Modest, who was himself a theatre-lover and aspiring playwright, had written to his brother enthusiastically about Guitry's performances.

-- See also the following entry in Modest's diary, made on 9/21 April 1886, in which he reproaches himself bitterly for his many 'faults', including his hankering "to be patted on the head" by various celebrities: "...Why, isn't vanity my third god, the one that causes me to hang around, against my will and feeling quite bored, in the company of Guitry and others...".
-Quoted from Alexander Poznansky, (2009), p.
+- See also the following entry in Modest's diary, made on 9/21 April 1886, in which he reproaches himself bitterly for his many 'faults', including his hankering "to be patted on the head" by various celebrities: "...Why, isn't vanity my third god, the one that causes me to hang around, against my will and feeling quite bored, in the company of Guitry and others..." — quoted from (2009), p.
 251.

 - Letter 2677a to Lucien Guitry, 1/13 April 1885.